Space architecture: Constellation program

 The Exploration Systems Architecture Study that followed the Vision for Space Exploration of 2004 recommended the development of a new class of vehicles that have similar capabilities to their Apollo predecessors with several key differences.
 In part to retain some of the Space Shuttle program workforce and ground infrastructure, the launch vehicles were to use Shuttle-derived technologies.
 Secondly, rather than launching the crew and cargo on the same rocket, the smaller Ares I was to launch the crew with the larger Ares V to handle the heavier cargo.
 The two payloads were to rendezvous in low Earth orbit and then head to the Moon from there.
 The Apollo Lunar Module could not carry enough fuel to reach the polar regions of the Moon but the Altair lunar lander was intended to access any part of the Moon.
 While the Altair and surface systems would have been equally necessary for Constellation program to reach fruition, the focus was on developing the Orion spacecraft to shorten the gap in U.S. access to orbit following the retirement of the Space Shuttle in 2010.

 Even NASA has described Constellation architecture as 'Apollo on steroids'.
-Nonetheless, a return to the proven capsule design is a move welcomed by many.
+Nonetheless, a return to the proven capsule design was a move welcomed by many.

 Martian

 Martian architecture is architecture designed to sustain human life on the surface of Mars, and all the supporting systems necessary to make this possible.
-The direct sampling of water ice on the surface, and evidence for geyser-like water flows within the last decade have made Mars the most likely extraterrestrial environment for finding liquid water, and therefore alien life, in the Solar System.
+The direct sampling of water ice on the surface, and evidence for geyser-like water flows within the last decade, have made Mars the most likely extraterrestrial environment for finding liquid water, and therefore alien life, in the Solar System.
 Moreover, some geologic evidence suggests that Mars could have been warm and wet on a global scale in its distant past.
 Intense geologic activity has reshaped the surface of the Earth, erasing evidence of our earliest history.
 Martian rocks can be even older than Earth rocks, though, so exploring Mars may help us decipher the story of our own geologic evolution including the origin of life on Earth.
 Mars has an atmosphere, though its surface pressure is less than 1% of Earth's.
 Its surface gravity is about 38% of Earth's.
 Although a human expedition to Mars has not yet taken place, there has been significant work on Martian habitat design.
 Martian architecture would usually fall into one of two categories: architecture imported from Earth fully assembled and architecture making use of local resources.